Heroin Addiction: Signs

 Signs of Addiction to Heroin

 Those addicted to heroin may steal money from their loved ones to buy more of the drug off the street.
 Some may spend a lot of time alone or be secretive.
-Others may be irritable or display unusual behaviors.
+Others may be irritable or display erratic behaviors.

 Heroin Addiction and Mental Health